Articles

-How to Checkout Remote Branches in Git
+How to Checkout Remote Branches in Git Using Git Checkout

-There are two types of Git branches, including local and remote.
+There are two types of Git branches - local and remote.
 Local branches are created and managed on a local machine, allowing developers to work on different versions of code independently.
 Remote branches, on the other hand, are created on a remote repository and are shared with other developers.
 Here, remote repository indicates a repository that’s hosted on a Git hosting platform, such as GitHub, GitLab, or Bitbucket.

-How to Clone a Remote Repository in Git
+How to clone a remote repository in Git

 git clone https://github.com/Codecademy/docs.git